Heart rate monitors can be especially handy for marathon training, helping you maintain a good pace.

-Polar are one of the leading brands in heart rate monitors.
-Polar has a hug variety of heart rate monitors and specializes in monitors for various different sports including running, cross training and cycling.
+Polar is one of the leading brands in heart rate monitors.
+Polar has a huge variety of heart rate monitors and specializes in monitors for different sports, including running, cross-training, and cycling.

-Suunto carry a variety of heart rate monitors for various different sporting activities including cycling, running and swimming.
+Suunto carries a variety of heart rate monitors for various sporting activities, including cycling, running, and swimming.

-Their basic heart rate monitor is more expensive than most basic heart rate monitors however it includes more features including a calorie counter.
+Their primary heart rate monitor is more expensive than most basic heart rate monitors; however, it includes more features, including a calorie counter.

-A Suunto Heart Rate Monitor Watch is a great investment for those wishing to get the most out of their training programs.
+A Suunto Heart Rate Monitor Watch is an excellent investment for those wishing to get the most out of their training programs.

-Timex have a great collection of heart rate monitors, and they are quite fashionable and come in a wide range of colors and styles.
+Timex has a vast collection of heart rate monitors, and they are quite fashionable and come in a wide range of colors and styles.

 The range of heart rate monitors available on the market can be quite overwhelming.
 If you’re thinking about buying a heart monitor, it may help you to consider your purchase in terms of,

-Obviously the key feature of a heart rate monitor is to display your heart rate.
+The critical feature of a heart rate monitor is to display your heart rate.
 But as technology advances, more features are being included in them.
-A basic heart rate monitor will probably also have the following functionality,
+A primary heart rate monitor will probably also have the following functionality,

-- Display target heart rate zone and set alarm to sound should you exercise outside of this.
+- Display the target heart rate zone and set the alarm to sound should you exercise outside of this.

 - Time and date